GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 Many enterprise-level Java applications with distributed systems on the backend are built with [Spring Boot] and [Spring Cloud].
 [Spring Cloud GCP] are libraries that enable Spring Boot applications to use GCP managed services such as [Pub/Sub] for added scalability and separation of concern.

 [Pub/Sub] and [Dataflow] together can meet many different stream processing needs.
-In this tutorial, you will learn how to set up a simple Dataflow pipeline to process data out of a Spring Boot application before sending it back via Pub/Sub, but you shall realize that the same setup applies to more complex and demanding stream processing needs too.
+In this tutorial, you will learn how to set up a simple Dataflow pipeline to process data out of a Spring Boot application before sending it back via Pub/Sub, but you will see that the same setup also applies to more complex and demanding stream processing needs.

 ## Objectives
 - Configure a Spring Boot application to use [Pub/Sub] as a message broker.